 This is just one example but needless to say, it is not going to help to have a strong purchasing policy if it can’t be implemented.

 We talked about providing examples, so here is one more example

-Let’ say your company decided to implement a no PO, no Pay policy.
-In simpler words, every purchase must a purchase order before the supplier can be paid.
+Let’ say your company decided to implement a No PO, No Pay policy.
+In simpler words, every purchase must be a purchase order before the supplier can be paid.

-It looks like that way.
+It looks that way.
 How do you overcome that?

 This should be also be supported with proper systems to make your user’s life easy.
 By building catalogs and purchase order automation you can easily provide a simple click-through process for creating purchase orders.